scala/docs.scala-lang/overviews/collections/concrete-immutable-collection-classes.md

     scala> res11 + 1 + 3 + 3
     res12: scala.collection.immutable.TreeSet[Int] = TreeSet(1, 3)

-Red black trees are the standard implementation of `SortedSet` in Scala, because they provide an efficient iterator that returns all elements in sorted order.
+Red-black trees are the standard implementation of `SortedSet` in Scala, because they provide an efficient iterator that returns all elements in sorted order.

 ## Immutable BitSets